 Fire Service Fee Information

 One of the key purposes for the storage and pumping capacity of a water system is its ability to provide for adequate fire protection.
 Over the years, the Cambridge Water Department has spent several million dollars for this specific purpose resulting in a Class 1 fire rating for the City of Cambridge, which enables all facilities with fire suppression systems to qualify for reduced fire insurance rates.
-As a point of reference, in 2008, there were only 57 class 1 communities across the country; Cambridge is the only one in Massachusetts.
+As a point of reference, there are 62 class 1 communities across the country of which Cambridge is the one.

 Water distribution system components such as pipes, pumps and storage tanks are sized and designed to provide the flows needed to fight fires and supply water to fire suppression sprinklers.
 The construction, maintenance and operation of these system components add to the overall system costs, yet do not necessarily benefit all water rate payers in the City.
 Also, water for fire protection purposes is not metered and there is no charge for the water used for fire fighting.
 As a result, Cambridge has established a flat fee of $500.00 for each commercial each fire service connection that they have.